steam0/pact-guide/README.md

 > Using Consumer Driven Contracts will move the responsibilty of compatibility from the consumer to the API provider

 It is the API provider that decides what their contract to the world is and it is up to the consumer of an API to comply with this contract.
 This is one of the main objections to implementing the CDC paradigm.
 This is however not true.
-On the one hand you want to be in control of your own API, but you also want to attract users to your API.
+On one hand you want to be in control of your own API, but you also want to attract users to your API.
 It is important to keep an open mind and assess your consumers.
 The Consumer Driven Contracts paradigm provide a symbiotic relationship between the API provider and the consumer much like the symbiotic relationship between the seller (API provider) and the buyer (API consumer).

 > Having Consumer Driven Contracts will prevent developers from making changes as the tests will break

 This is not entirely true.
 Using CDC will help developers by making them observant on breaking changes in their code.
-By using a CDC framework like Pact makes it abundantly clear who uses your service and in what way they are using it.
+By using a CDC framework like Pact makes it abundantly clear who uses your service and how they are using it.
 If a change break a consumer this creates an excellent opportunity for developers to _talk_ with each other.
 Communication is the key to success and CDC help consumers and providers communicate.

-If and when a CDC test break should developers from the provider investigate if the breaking change is intended and notify the consumer about it.
+If and/or when a CDC test break developers from the provider should investigate if the breaking change is intended and notify the consumer about it.
 If the breaking change is intended both teams of developers will need to cooperate with each other to solve the issue.
 If the teams cannot agree on who should fix this issue, then both teams need to grow up.
 Symbiotic relationships require that both sides give what the other need.
 A CDC test should not prohibit further development of an application so a CDC should be considered a guideline for the provider to ensure service reliability.
 Unless there are other legal contracts involved then the provider should just go ahead and deploy the changes.
 Temporary API-versioning of the specific failing tests can also be considered in extreme cases.

 ## API versioning